DaveBackus/Data_Bootcamp_Book/py-fun2.md

 Yes, style counts.
 We're not only trying to get something done, we're also communicating with others who may look at our code and possibly use it.
 A clear style makes that communication more effective.

-* Put import statements at the top.
+With that in mind, here aere some guidelines we've found useful:

 * Lines should be no longer than 79 characters.
 * Skip two lines before and after a function definition.
-* Adopt the style of your group.
+* Use comment whenever something isn't immediately obvious

 You can find more along these lines in the classic "[PEP8](https://www.python.org/dev/peps/pep-0008/)" and Google's [style guide](https://google-styleguide.googlecode.com/svn/trunk/pyguide.html).

 Some programmers are religious about this.
-We'd say simply to make your code readable.
+We'd say simply that we want to make our code readable by others.

 <!--
 \url{http://www.reddit.com/r/Python/comments/3639nl/what_is_the_most_beautiful_piece_of_python_code/}